-In the Summer of 2013 I was living and interning in New York City.
-One afternoon, while walking through Washington Square Park, I was approached my a man who started up a conversation with me, and proceeded to repeatedly slap himself in the face.
+In the Summer of 2013, I was living and interning in New York City.
+One afternoon, while walking through Washington Square Park, I was approached by a man who started up a conversation with me and proceeded to repeatedly slap himself in the face.
 Long story short, I was on Impractical Jokers (a TV show where four guys prank innocent, unsuspecting bystanders).

 Over the next few months, people occasionally texted me to ask if it was really me they saw on Impractical Jokers (apparently the episode I was on is a common rerun… lovely).
 I would confirm and tell them how awkward the experience was and we would move on.
 (My mother is the only one who continues to text me when the episode airs.
 Thanks, mom).